Is Single-View Mesh Reconstruction Ready for Robotics?: Model Evaluation and Results

-Each reconstruction model is evaluated on the same set of objects and camera frames.
-As all evaluated methods are single-view reconstruction approaches, we provide them with a single image of the object to be reconstructed.
+Each model received identical single-view inputs.
 For each method, we follow the provided data preparation routing, including cropping and resizing of the object to a common size in the image frame.
 For all methods that rely on off-the-shelf segmentation models in their pipeline, we provide ground-truth object masks during the reconstruction process.
 This is done to ensure a fair and consistent comparison independent from off-the-shelf methods.

 To evaluate reconstruction error, we need to align the reconstructed mesh to the ground truth.
 Past works \cite{liu_one-2-3-45_2023,li_dso_2025} have used alignment procedures that we extend as follows.
 First, we estimate the correct scale of the object.
 To do this, we compute the standard deviations of the mesh vertices along the top three principle components of each mesh.
 We then evaluate the ratio of the component-aligned standard deviations of the ground truth mesh w.r.t. the reconstruction and estimate the rescaling parameter as the median of these principal component-aligned ratios.